Yashrajmotwani/ise_android_project/Readme.md

-# IIT Faculty & Projects Scraper
+# IIT Faculty & Project Positions Scraper

 This part of project is a web scraping application built using Flask, Selenium, and MongoDB to collect faculty and project position data from various IIT websites.
 It provides an API to fetch live data or retrieve stored data from MongoDB.